LucasLP/ExecuteJMetal/README.md

 <br>
 <br>
 <b>Source:</b> How to read input parameters to execute JMetal with this scripts.<br>
-"MyRunne.java" is a single runner of algorithm configured by "Configuration.java"<br>
+"MyRunner.java" is a single runner of algorithm configured by "Configuration.java"<br>
 "ExecuteExperiment.java" can execute several runs and get all data for statistical test<br>
 "Configuration.java" configure all tests, algorithms and benchmark<br>
 "JMetalMain.java" read first argument to configure how it will execute<br><br>